jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-get/index.md

 - dbatools Replication: Tear down replication with dbatools

 You can also view any posts I've written on Replication by heading to the [Replication Category](/categories/replication/) page of this blog.

+## Presentation at SQLBits

+Also don't forget I'm presenting 'managing replication with dbatools' at SQLBits 2024 in just a few weeks!

 {{<
   figure src="sqlbits.png"